 “Good.”
 Elier sits up in his bedroll and hugs his knees.
 “You’re a natural.”

 “Thanks.”
-I wipe my sweaty brow with the back of my wrist.
-“Kinda feels like riding a bike.”
+I wipe sweat off my brow with the back of my wrist.
+“It’s nice—kinda feels like riding a bike.”

 “A wheeled machine,” Gyrax explains.
 “He means to say that it feels familiar.”

-Ren pushes off the tree he’s been leaning against and makes his way toward Elier and Lucky.
+Ren makes his way toward Elier and Lucky, who are still sitting on the ground.
 “Out of your bed and onto the road.”

 Ren grabs him by the elbow and hauls him up.
-“Already had it.
+“We’ve already eaten.
 Dine on the road or take your leave—I have little patience for slow-footed thieves.”

 “All right all right,” Lucknar grumbles.
 He rubs his eye as if he’s clearing it of gunk, but it’s actually a distraction; his other hand reaches for Ren’s carry.
 I would have missed it if I wasn’t looking for it.